Lua

 Response code filtering

-In this example, we want to filter istio logs to exclude lines with response codes between 1 and 399.
+In this example, we want to filter Istio logs to exclude lines with response codes between 1 and 399.
 Istio is configured to write the logs in json format.

 Lua script